AlyshaJohnson/green-quiz/README.md

 ### Unfixed Bugs

 - instructions - not able to move through videos
-- instruction videos not playing / delay in playing
+- instruction videos not loading in safari

 ## Deployment